 Fed up with scheduling social media content that exceeds the character count or posting images that don’t look as good as they could?
-Then take a look at our social media guide!
+Then take a look at our social media guide and make your social media posts pop!

 As each social platform has its own set of rules when it comes to images sizes and character counts, this is just one of many reasons why one size doesn’t fit all when it comes to your social content plan.

-Start by getting the basics right – what exactly is the maximum character count you can use, and more importantly, what’s the optimum length for each platform?
+Start by getting the basics right – what exactly is the maximum social media post character limits count you can use, and more importantly, what’s the optimum length for each platform?
 And, how should you resize images so they look their best on different channels?
+Should you be using 40 characters or 125 characters?
+What’s the difference per social network?

 As a PR agency we make sure we’re always up to date with the guidelines, so please use our Team AMBITIOUS ‘at-a-glance guide’ to the main character limits and image sizes you need to know.